alko08/RLFinal/README.md

-# RLFinal
+# Adversarial Tag, You're It
-In this project, we train two agents to play tag in Unity using the Unity ML-Agents Toolkit
+In this project, we train two agents to play tag in Unity using the Unity ML-Agents Toolkit and reinforcement learning algorithms, specifically PPO.

 ## Adversarial Tag: Emergent Strategies via Staged Curriculum Learning